Hedede/luabind/doc/building.rst

 build system will automatically find it and just work.
 If you have Lua installed in a non-standard location, you may need to set ``LUA_PATH`` to point to the installation prefix.

-``BOOST_ROOT`` can be set to a Boost installation directory.
-If left unset, the build system will try to use boost headers from the standard include path.

 MacOSX
 ~~~~~~